obi-two-kenobi/Characterization-of-Artificial-Intelligence-Accelerators-for-Timing-Analysis/README.md

 # Characterization of Artificial Intelligence Accelerators for Timing Analysis
-Appendix for Characterization of Artificial Intelligence Accelerators for Timing Analysis Master Thesis.
+Characterization of Artificial Intelligence Accelerators for Timing Analysis Master Thesis and Appendix.

 ## Directory Structure
 The structure of the files and folders in this appendix is as follows: